astarivi/OGXRepacker/README.md

     <a href="https://github.com/astarivi/OGXRepacker/releases"><img src="https://img.shields.io/badge/download-36222c?logoColor=white&style=for-the-badge" alt="Download badge"></a>
 </p>

-OGXRepacker is a general-purpose, simplistic XISO processing software for Original Xbox games.
+OGXRepacker is a general-purpose XISO processing software for Original Xbox games.
 It specializes in converting game images to XISO images while also offering the option to create an attacher.

 If you’re unsure what this means, simply leave the settings at their defaults, select an input and output folder, and press "Process" to get started.